Geometries in perturbative quantum field theory: Quadratic denominator reduction

 \end{proof}

 Although one might expect that case (\ref{case2}) is rare in practice, by experiment we find that rather the contrary is true.
 With each loop order a small but increasing number of prime ancestors even seems to reduce to a constant.
-In \cite{Yhourglass}, K. Yeats proves full reductions for entire families of $\phi^4$ ancestors.
+In \cite{Hourglass}, K. Yeats and the author prove full reductions for families of $\phi^4$ ancestors.

-The connection to the $c_2$-invariant is similar to the standard case, with the exception that it works only modulo $p$ for odd prime powers $q=p^n$. \begin{thm} Let $G$ be a connected graph with at least three edges and $2h_1(G)\leq|\sE(G)|$ then
+The connection to the $c_2$-invariant is similar to the standard case. \begin{thm} Let $q$ be an odd prime power.
+Let $G$ be a connected graph with at least three edges and $2h_1(G)\leq|\sE(G)|$ then

-whenever $^n\Psi^2_G$ exists. \end{thm} If the standard $n$-invariant exists we get the statement of the theorem by Lemma \ref{lemquadratic} and (\ref{legepc}).
-Note that one cannot use the above theorem for counting powers of 2.
-For graphs of reasonable size, however, counting $p=2$ is trivial by Chevalley-Warning.
+whenever $^n\Psi^2_G$ exists.
+If $2h_1(G)<|\sE(G)|\geq4$, then $c_2^{(q)}(G)\equiv0\mod q$. \end{thm} If the standard $n$-invariant exists we get the statement of the theorem by Lemma \ref{lemquadratic} and (\ref{legepc}). \begin{remark} By Chevalley-Warning, Theorem \ref{thmquadratic} extends to the prime $2$: In characteristic 2, quadratic denominator reduction picks (squares of) linear coefficients in (squares of) quadratic polynomials, see (\ref{case1}) and Lemma \ref{lemquadratic}.
+If we define $(a/2)=1-\delta_{a,0}$ for $a\in\FF_2$, we get $(F^2)_2=(F)_2=2^N-[F]_2$ for $F\in\ZZ[\alpha_1,\ldots,\alpha_N]$.
+The connection (\ref{legepc}) between the point-count and the Legendre sum stays intact and quadratic denominator reduction picks the coefficient of $\alpha_1\cdots\alpha_N$ in $F$.

 A combinatorial point-count for the prime 2 (and beyond) is performed for some families of prime ancestors in \cite{Yc2,Yc2pre}.